 “College of DuPage has the reputation of having an outstanding Nursing program,” she said.
 “I have heard from many sources that if two graduates are equally qualified for a job, the employer will choose the COD graduate due to how well the COD program prepares their students.
 Their nursing instructors are well-qualified to teach the courses and bring with them life experiences.”

-In fall 2010, Walker earned the Illinois Health Improvement Association scholarship.
+During her time at COD, Walker earned the Illinois Health Improvement Association scholarship.

 “It also made it easier for me to attend COD.
 I had to cut my work hours down to one day a week in order to accommodate my classes and studies.
 This scholarship helped fill the gap.
 Plus, I was paying for my oldest son to attend college at a four-year university.”

-Walker thanks College of DuPage for helping her by offering courses that are relevant and practical as well as reasonably priced.
+She thanks College of DuPage for helping her by offering courses that are relevant and practical as well as reasonably priced.

 “The hospital clinicals exposed me to a variety of wonderful learning experiences.
-The instructors helped guide me toward what area of the nursing profession would be a good fit for me and have opened my eyes to areas I never knew existed,” she said.
-“I thoroughly enjoy taking nursing classes at COD.
+The instructors helped guide me toward what area of the nursing profession would be a good fit for me and opened my eyes to areas I never knew existed,” she said.
+“I thoroughly enjoyed taking nursing classes at COD.
 Although I don’t miss the studying, I do miss the experience.
 I made some great friends in the ADN program.”